Pakistan conducts 'precision military strikes' against 'terrorist hideouts' in Iran's Siestan-Balochistan province, 7 killed | Law-Order

 Pakistan conducts 'precision military strikes' against 'terrorist hideouts' in Iran's Siestan-Balochistan province, 7 killed

-Pakistan on Thursday conducted ''precision military strikes'' against what it called ''terrorist hideouts'' in Iran's Siestan-Balochistan province that killed 7 people, a day after Islamabad recalled its ambassador from Tehran and suspended all planned high-level bilateral visits in the wake of Iranian missile and drone strikes in Balochistan.
+Pakistan on Thursday conducted ''precision military strikes'' against what it called ''terrorist hideouts'' in Iran's Siestan-Balochistan province that killed 7 people, a day after Islamabad recalled its ambassador from Tehran and suspended all planned high-level bilateral visits following Iranian missile and drone attacks in Balochistan.

 ''This morning Pakistan undertook a series of highly coordinated and specifically targeted precision military strikes against terrorist hideouts in Siestan-o-Baluchistan province of Iran,'' the Foreign Office said in a statement on Thursday morning.